Zagros Mountains: Geology

 The Zagros fold and thrust belt was mainly formed by the collision of two tectonic plates, the Eurasian Plate and the Arabian Plate.
-This collision mainly happened during the Miocene (about 25–5 mya or million years ago) and folded the entirety of the rocks that had been deposited from the Paleozoic (541–242 mya) to the Cenozoic (66 mya – present) in the passive continental margin on the Arabian Plate.
+This collision mainly happened during the Miocene (about 25–5 mya) and folded the entirety of the rocks that had been deposited from the Paleozoic (541–242 mya) to the Cenozoic (66 mya – present) in the passive continental margin on the Arabian Plate.
 However, the obduction of Neotethys oceanic crust during the Cretaceous (145–66 mya), and the continental arc collision in the Eocene (56–34 mya) both had major effects on uplifts in the northeastern parts of the belt.

 The process of collision continues to the present, and as the Arabian Plate is being pushed against the Eurasian Plate, the Zagros Mountains and the Iranian plateau are getting higher and higher.
 Recent GPS measurements in Iran have shown that this collision is still active and the resulting deformation is distributed non-uniformly in the country, mainly taken up in the major mountain belts like Alborz and Zagros.
 A relatively dense GPS network which covered the Iranian Zagros also proves a high rate of deformation within the Zagros.
 The GPS results show that the current rate of shortening in the southeast Zagros is ~10 mm/yr, dropping to ~5 mm/yr in the northwest Zagros.
 The north–south Kazerun strike-slip fault divides the Zagros into two distinct zones of deformation.
 The GPS results also show different shortening directions along the belt, normal shortening in the southeast, and oblique shortening in the northwest Zagros.
 The Zagros mountains were created around the time of the second ice age, which caused the tectonic collision, leading to its uniqueness.